Do YOU have Turtle Neck? How to Combat Head Forward Posture.

 Pain

-Cardiovascular Changes, Swallowing Difficulties, Airway Changes and TMJ
+Cardiovascular Changes, Swallowing Difficulties, Airway Changes, and TMJ

 The head forward position not only changes the position of the musculature and fascia, but it also changes the position of all the other structures in this area.
-When the circulatory structures that are designed to be in one position are now in a completely different position the force of the blood running through these structures hits walls with forces they are not designed to handle.
-This can cause thickening of the walls of these structures which can cause a variety of problems (Bowman, 2016).
-In addition, the esophagus changes from the angle it is designed to be in which may result in swallowing difficulties, especially in older adults.
-The airway can become compressed especially when in supine (laying on the back) making breathing more difficult when sleeping, and the changes in the position of the jaw can results in osteoarthritis of the temporomandibular joint (TMJ) resulting in pain and difficulty chewing (Kang, 2020).
+When the circulatory structures designed to be in one position are now in a completely different position, the force of the blood running through these structures hits walls with forces they are not designed to handle.
+This can cause thickening of the walls of these structures, which can cause a variety of problems (Bowman, 2016).

 Reversing Turtle Neck

 Reversing forward head posture can be challenging and will take time.
 The good news is that it is possible.
 The fascia literally needs to be rebuilt just as it was built into the head forward posture.
 The process requires focused mental and physical effort to continually break the habit of holding the head forward.
 Fascia takes time to remold itself.
-In addition to working on our own, a myofascial therapist can help break the existing collagen bonds of the fascia can help to reverse the problem.
+In addition to working on our own, a myofascial therapist can help break the existing collagen bonds of the fascia to reverse the problem.

-A simple exercise is to try is to stand with your back against a wall.
+A simple exercise to try is to stand with your back against a wall.
 Keep your ribs touching the wall.
 If your lower ribs want to jut forward at the bottom, hold your hand over your lower ribs, then try to bring your chin down and your head back.
-The position of the head should be such that if you were wearing glasses, the arm of the glasses that goes from the eyes to the ears is level with the ground.
+The position of the head should be such that if you are wearing glasses, the arm of the glasses that goes from the eyes to the ears is level with the ground.
 If you can touch the lower part of your skull to the wall easily, that is great!
 If not, you have some work to do.

 References